raul23/pyebooktools/examples.rst

      $ ebooktools edit main

-  The ``config.py`` file will be opened by the default text editor associated with this type of file and then you can modify the right configuration variables.
+  The ``config.py`` file will be opened by the default source code editor associated with this type of file and then you can modify the right configuration variables.

   See `edit`_ for more info about this subcommand.